fbpx

 I’ve been repeatedly leaning towards simplifying everything in my life.

 For example, in the last few months of 2016, I diligently arranged my schedule so that I could start my day more peacefully.
-But this shift wasn’t because I needed peace, but rather because I yearned for simplicity.
+But this shift wasn’t because I needed peace but because I yearned for simplicity.

 Another clue that I craved simplicity was that I began reading Simplicity Parenting.

-Then, when I drafted my gift list back in October, I included a book which I had completely forgotten about until it was given to me at Christmas… the book is entitled, 30 Days to a Simpler Life.
+Then, when I drafted my gift list back in October, I included a book that I had completely forgotten about until it was given to me at Christmas: 30 Days to a Simpler Life.

 SIMPLICITY.